 The real reason that astrology has remained forever a 'stranger in a strange land' in the literate West is that the practice is essentially a time-capsule of sorts, handed down from a different paradigm of human consciousness and a different manner of human cognition.
 And because of this, astrology's pre-literate, analogical, participatory way of thinking remains forever a baffling anomaly to the objectifying, analytical, conceptual thinking of the Western-educated scientific and philosophical mind.

-The first is that over the course of the last 3000 years the psychology that accompanies the acquisition of alphabetic skills has systematically obliterated the pre-literate psychology from which astrological awareness originally emerged.
-As a consequence, even astrological practice, this seemingly perennial 'stranger in a strange land', has been thoroughly colonized by the the thought-habits that have become synonymous with thinking itself during the literate phase of the history of Western consciousness.
-Few astrologers today seem to understand the profound implications of what was essentially a 'hostile' takeover due to the pervasiveness of these thought-habits and our complete lack of awareness as to how they have determined our current forms of astrological practice.
+Over the course of the last 3000 years the psychology that accompanies the acquisition of alphabetic skills has systematically obliterated the pre-literate psychology from which astrological awareness originally emerged.
+As a consequence, the practice of astrology has been thoroughly colonized by the the thought-habits that have become synonymous with thinking itself during the literate phase of the history of Western consciousness.
+Few astrologers today seem to understand the implications of this hostile takeover since we all share thought-habits as well, and because of our complete lack of awareness as to how they have influenced the current understanding of astrological practice.

 These same astrologers had another phrase to describe how a disappeared planet once again becomes visible as it leaves conjunction.
 I've borrowed this description for the title of my blog because it so aptly sums up the change in astrological awareness as we learn to better distinguish its unique reason for being from that of Apollo's gifts.
 And so, liberated from the objectifying constraints of philosophy, and from any need whatsoever to prove itself a science, a new post-literate understanding of astrological practice is now ‘emerging from the beams of the Sun’.